ggreer/geoff.greer.fm/_posts/2013-03-10-random-css-stupidity.md

 binary_search(0, 1, 0);
 </script>

-Inspect the top green box (the div with id "stupid") using Web Inspector or Firebug or whatever.
-You'll notice the padding is close to zero, but not quite.
-Still, the div behaves as if its padding is zero.
+Use Web Inspector or Firebug or whatever to verify my claims.
+You'll notice the top green box's padding is close to zero, but not quite.
+The bottom green box's padding is slightly larger, putting it over the threshold and not collapsing the child's margins.

 The exact padding depends on your browser.
 Chrome's [Planck length](http://en.wikipedia.org/wiki/Planck_length) is 1/64th of a pixel.
 The reason for this is explained on [Webkit's LayoutUnit page](http://trac.webkit.org/wiki/LayoutUnit).
 Firefox uses about 1/120th of a pixel, but I have no idea why.
 Safari doesn't care about anything less than 0.99 pixels.
 This seems fitting for a browser made by Apple.